lurto/TruncatingDatabreach/README.md

 Truncate a data breach into two files.

-This can the be used as two wordlists for a brute-force attack
+This can then be used as two wordlists for a brute-force attack

 Example : this will be put into two files
 ```bash